Robert Alexander Facey 1951-1989

 Our years at Oxford came in the aftermath of the student movements of 1968.
 Old-established undergraduate stereotypes—the aesthetes and hearties chronicled in Evelyn Waugh’s Bridehead Revisited—had been augmented by hippies and Trotskyists.
 Robert entertained all factions.
-He joined the Oxford Union—he said he thought it was a trade union—but claimed to prefer the anchovy toast to the political debates.
+He joined the Oxford Union—he claimed he thought it was a trade union—but preferred the anchovy toast to the political debates.
 On a few occasions, after some arm-twisting, he wrote stylish pieces for the university magazine, Isis.
 He made cover art for Isis also, using the talent for design that he inherited from his father.

 In retrospect, Robert was biding his time.
 Perhaps his even-handed attitude recommended him to the civil service, which he joined on graduation in 1973.
 He passed the civil service exam with flying colours and was gazetted for the diplomatic corps.
 It was a moment of triumph for him.
 He yearned to travel.
 And he fell easily into a consular role.

 In the Foreign Office